With Planning, Detours Are a Breeze

 It’s much more important to you than a will or something like that.

-This is the thing that’s going to make sure you are being taken care of, that your assets are being managed, and all of that sort of stuff.
+This is the thing that’s going to make sure you are being taken care of and that your assets are being managed while you're still alive.

-So this is your key to quality of life, so that somebody can be there to help manage those things.
+This is your key to maintaining quality of life so that somebody can be there to help manage those things.

 People will say, “John, is this power of attorney legal?”